-Common sites are crows’ feet around the eyes, forehead lines and the frown between the brows.
-Other areas that can be treated include muscles causing a gummy smile, sad downturned mouth, strong muscle bands in the neck and sagging jawline.
-Botox is a useful medical treatment for excessive sweating (hyperhidrosis) and jaw clenching (bruxism).
+Botox treatments can be used for many cosmetic purposes, with common sites including crows’ feet around the eyes, forehead lines and the frown lines between the brows.
+Other areas that can be treated include muscles causing a gummy smile, downturned mouths, strong muscle bands in the neck and sagging jawlines.
+Botox is also a useful medical treatment for excessive sweating (hyperhidrosis) and jaw clenching (bruxism).
 Results can be tailored to suit each individual, whether you prefer a frozen look or a softer more natural appearance.

 At a Glance